oracle/terraform-provider-oci/website/docs/r/core_boot_volume.html.markdown

 * `compartment_id` - (Required) The OCID of the compartment that contains the boot volume.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - (Optional) (Updatable) A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
+* `kms_key_id` - (Optional) (Updatable) The OCID of the KMS key to be used as the master encryption key for the boot volume.
 * `size_in_gbs` - (Optional) (Updatable) The size of the volume in GBs.
 * `source_details` - (Required) Specifies the boot volume source details for a new boot volume.
 The volume source is either another boot volume in the same availability domain or a boot volume backup.
 This is a mandatory field for a boot volume.
 	* `id` - (Required) The OCID of the boot volume or boot volume backup.